tuneinsight/lattigo/SECURITY.md

 Note that, for composability with differential privacy, the variance of the error introduced by the rounding is $\text{Var}[x - \lfloor x \cdot \epsilon \rceil / \epsilon] = \tfrac{\epsilon^2}{12}$ and therefore $\text{Var}[x -  \lfloor x/(\sigma\sqrt{12})\rceil\cdot(\sigma\sqrt{12})] = \sigma^2$.

-A second approach to achieve IND-CPA<sup>D</sup> secure CKKS is to use a version of CKKS that returns the message exactly with probability $\delta$, called $delta$-exact CKKS and proposed in the recent research paper [Bossuat et al.](https://eprint.iacr.org/2024/853),  The autors achieve this by rounding off the noise after the CKKS decryption, based on probabilistic bounds on the noise. $delta$-exact CKKS is a step towards obtaining practical IND-CPA-D security for CKKS.
+A second approach to achieve IND-CPA<sup>D</sup> secure CKKS is to use a version of CKKS that returns the exact message with probability $\delta$, called $delta$-exact CKKS and proposed in the recent research paper [Bossuat et al.](https://eprint.iacr.org/2024/853),  The autors achieve this by rounding off the noise after the CKKS decryption, based on probabilistic bounds on the noise. $\delta$-exact CKKS is a step towards obtaining practical IND-CPA-D security for CKKS.
 In Lattigo, we are planning to implement a detailed noise analysis for all basic operations, including bootstrapping, based on the work by [Bossuat et al.](https://eprint.iacr.org/2024/853).
 To support this, we will provide a noise estimator tool that combines the noise bounds for individual operations, allowing for accurate estimates even for complex circuits.

 # Security of Exact Homomorphic Encryption